 89%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is a solid skill description that clearly identifies its domain (Helm charts for Kubernetes) and includes an explicit 'Use when' clause with relevant trigger terms.
-The main weakness is that the capability actions (design, organize, manage) are somewhat high-level and could be more concrete with specific Helm operations.
+Its main weakness is that the capability actions are somewhat high-level—terms like 'design, organize, and manage' could be more concrete with specific sub-tasks.
 Overall it performs well for skill selection purposes.

 Suggestions